TG9541/W1209/README.md

 After programming, the display should show the temperature value (in °C), or `.dEF.` (default) if no sensor is connected).

-Before operation, please reset the parameter values by holding the keys `+` and `-` until the text `rES` appears in the display (about 4s).
+Before using the thermostat, please reset the parameter values by holding the keys `+` and `-` until the text `rES.` appears on the LED display (about 4s).
 Pressing the `set` key leads to the parameter menu.
 The menu exits when if key is pressed for about 10s.

-The parameters are as follows:
+The following parameters are available:

 Display|Range|Default|Unit|Description
 -|-|-|-|-